Styria-Digital/confgetti/README.md

 You could always leave those variable hardcoded to your configruation module, but prehaps, what if suddenly you need to switch to different AWS user and use different bucket?

-We even did not touched application code or logic actually but we need to:
+We even do not touch application code or logic actually but we need to:
 1. push those changes to our repository (wait for Merge request, eh?)
 2. build new Docker image
 3. deploy new image